highbyte/dotnet-6502/docs/web-apps/blazor-wasm.md

   Layout can be overridden in the C64 config UI.
 See [Systems / C64 / Keyboard mapping](../systems/c64/keyboard.md) for the full host-agnostic mapping.

 - Audio via `WebAudio` synthesizer using .NET → JavaScript interop.
+Only the legacy command-stream C64 audio provider runs here (not very accurate); the more accurate sample-based provider is not yet available in the Blazor WASM host.

 ### System: Generic computer